-Each participating employee's benefits will be placed into an employer sponsored 403(b) plan for qualified retirees of the Charles City Community School District.
-The payment of the employee's benefit into the 403(b) plan will be made in two equal installments on or before January 20 in the two years following the employee retires from the District, subject to any contribution limits.
+Each participating employee's benefits will be placed into an employer-sponsored 403(b) plan for qualified retirees of the Charles City Community School District.
+The payment of the employee's benefit into the 403(b) plan will be made in one equal installment on or before January 20 the year of retirement from the District, subject to change based on contribution limits.
 The participating employee will direct the benefit that is placed in the 403(b) plan subject to the rules of that plan and the law.
 The employee is solely responsible for computing any limitation on such contributions under 403(b), section 415 or section 402(g) of the Code.
 The employee shall indemnify and hold harmless the District from any and all claims, tax liabilities, penalties, damages, attorney's fees, interest or expenses incurred by or asserted against the District because of such contributions.